Populism: Political parties

 Though some populist parties champion citizen-led direct democracy through popular initiatives, populism does not reject party-based parliamentary representation entirely.
 Rather, it seeks to redefine it by privileging figures who claim to speak authentically for "the people."
 Populist political parties often emerge around a charismatic leader, adopting top-down structures that concentrate decision-making and symbolic authority in a single figure.
 These parties function as vehicles for personal leadership, reinforcing the central role of the leader in mobilizing support and framing political identity.
-Leadership transitions can be pivotal: some parties, like Argentina’s Justicialist Party and Venezuela's United Socialist Party (PSUV), maintained cohesion after the deaths of their founding figures, while others fractured.
+Leadership transitions can be pivotal: some parties, like Argentina's Justicialist Party and Venezuela's United Socialist Party (PSUV), maintained cohesion after the deaths of their founding figures, while others fractured.

 Sometimes, rather than founding new parties, populists overtake existing ones, as seen with the Freedom Party of Austria (FPÖ) and the Swiss People's Party (SVP).
 In other cases, established parties undergo a gradual populist transformation.
 A notable example is the Greek party SYRIZA, which between 2012 and 2015 evolved from a radical left-wing party primarily appealing to "the left" and then "the youth," to one that claimed to represent "the people."
 This transformation was marked not only by changes in speeches but also by increasingly transgressive performances by its leaders, who, once in power, broke with conventional political decorum.
+Such transformations may reflect a broader pattern of diffusion within party systems.
+A cross-national study drawing on expert-coded party data found that parties become more likely to adopt populist rhetoric in subsequent electoral cycles when it is more prevalent among their competitors, with anti-elitist and people-centered appeals spreading most strongly and right-leaning parties showing the greatest responsiveness.
+Populist electoral success also appears to reshape the structure of party systems themselves.
+A cross-national panel study of electoral democracies between 1970 and 2020 found that stronger populist performance was followed by more concentrated party systems with fewer effective parties, an effect attributed to the delegitimation of moderate positions, polarisation crowding out centrist parties, and entry barriers facing new challenger.

 As the case of SYRIZA illustrates, the boundaries between political parties and social movements can be fluid.
 While SYRIZA eventually became a major institutional actor, its early trajectory was deeply intertwined with grassroots mobilizations against austerity.
 Other populist parties have emerged even more directly from mass movements seeking to channel grassroots discontent into formal politics.
 The Spanish party Podemos, for example, was founded in the wake of the Indignados movement, while India's Aam Aadmi Party grew out of the India Against Corruption campaign.
 These examples illustrate how populist energy can flow between civil society and electoral arenas—a phenomenon further explored in the context of grassroots populist movements.